-- When the control board starts the safe mode an alert is indicated to notify the end-user they have a production problem. - The control board automatically initiates and monitors the safe mode.
-The control will automatically exit the safe mode if a normal signal is received from the input. - After 72 hours the control board will enter a standby mode and turn off. - The control board needs a five cycle history to operate safe mode.
-If five cycles have never been successfully completed the ice machine will shut-off.
+- When the control board starts the safe mode, an alert is flashed on the display to notify the end-user they have a production problem. - The control board automatically initiates and monitors the safe mode.
+The control will automatically exit the safe mode if a normal signal is received from the input. - After 72 consecutive hours the control board will enter a standby mode and turn off.